BradleyChatha/jcli/README.md

 And just like that we have now solved overcome our initial issue of "how to I customise binding for arguments of the same type?" in a simple, sane manner.

 I'd like to mention that this feature works alongside the usual arg binding behavior.
-In other words, you can define an `@ArgBinderFunc` for a type which will serve as the default method for binding, but then for those awkward, one-off cases you can use `@ArgBindWith` to specify a different binding behavior on a per-argument basis.
+In other words, you can define an `@Binder` for a type which will serve as the default method for binding, but then for those awkward, one-off cases you can use `@ArgBindWith` to specify a different binding behavior on a per-argument basis.